Francisco Fernández de la Cueva, 10th Duke of Alburquerque: Crime and rebellion

 In 1701 the Tribunal de la Acordada (literally, Court of Agreement) was founded.
 It received this name as the result of a proposal agreed to by the Audiencia.
 It was an organization of volunteers intended to capture and quickly try bandits.
 From its creation to the beginning of the Mexican War of Independence in 1810, the Acordada delivered 57,500 verdicts to 62,850 accused.
 Of those, 35,058 were freed, 888 were hanged, 1,729 were whipped; 19,410 were sentenced to prison for one or two years and 263 to labor on public works; 777 were banished to camps in the north, and the remainder were sent on to regular judges.
 Three hundred forty died in hospitals and 1,280 in prison.

 In 1704 the viceroy suppressed a rebellion of the Pima Indians in Nueva Vizcaya, using bloody methods.
 The Indians were terrorized and submitted, but in the long run this was a bad result for the Spanish.
 The Indians became distrustful and resisted evangelization and integration into the society of the viceroyalty.

 Reputation

-Fernández de la Cueva was the namesake of the Villa de Alburquerque, in Nuevo México (now New Mexico), which was founded under his administration on 23 April 1706.
+The Duke of Alburquerque was the namesake of the Villa de Alburquerque, in Nuevo México (now New Mexico), which was founded under his administration on 23 April 1706.
 On 12 October 1709 San Francisco de Cuéllar (now the city of Chihuahua) was founded.
 Also in 1709 the Church of Santa María de Guadalupe was established.

-In spite of his faults, Fernández de la Cueva had a reputation as an affable, moderate and capable governor who maintained tranquility and security in the viceroyalty.
-He turned over the government around January 1711 to his successor, Fernando de Alencastre, 1st Duke of Linares.
-Afterwards, he returned to Spain during 1711, dying in Madrid in June 1724, aged 57.
+The Duke of Albuquerque turned over the government on November 13, 1710, to his successor, Fernando de Alencastre, 1st Duke of Linares.
+Afterwards, he departed New Spain on January 1713, dying in Madrid on October 23, 1733.